PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Reduction of loaded geofences
 During manual testing of the app, it became clear that frontend performance is connected to the number of geofences that are loaded at any given point in time.
 This effect was magnified when multiple geofences with high point counts, like state presets or road geofences, were displayed at once.
 This appears to be a limitation inherent to the _leaflet_ map that cannot be fixed in itself.
 Instead, the user of the app is given the option to have less geofences shown on the map at once.

-A pagination feature, as described in chapter [TODO: link/number] _Pagination_, splits the total collection of geofences and only displays a portion in the frontend list and map.
+A pagination feature, as described in chapter _Pagination_, splits the total collection of geofences and only displays a portion in the frontend list and map.
 The feature also allows the user to change the number of geofences to be displayed per page, which can be chosen higher if performance allows it or lower if otherwise.

-A geofence hiding feature, as described in chapter [TODO: link/number] _Geofence visibility_, also makes it possible to hide specific geofences from the map, which cleans up the view for the user, but can also improve performance by not rendering particularly complex geofences.
+A geofence hiding feature, as described in chapter  _Geofence visibility_, also makes it possible to hide specific geofences from the map, which cleans up the view for the user, but can also improve performance by not rendering particularly complex geofences.

 ### Reduction of editable geometries
 While the edit mode provided by _leaflet-draw_ is enabled in the _leaflet_ map, all editable polygons are shown with draggable edit markers for each point of their geometry.
 These edit markers, when present in large quantities, cause considerably lag when edit mode is enabled.
-To improve this, certain geofences are marked as non-editable and are not shown in the map's edit mode, as described in chapter [TODO: link/number] _Non-editable geofences_.
+To improve this, certain geofences are marked as non-editable and are not shown in the map's edit mode, as described in chapter _Non-editable geofences_.

 ### Reduction of backend calls